Singularities of linear systems and boundedness of Fano varieties: Preliminaries

-$(2)'$ there is an extremal contraction $Y\to T/Z$ with $-D_Y$ ample$/T$ and $\dim Y>\dim T$.\\ If one can run a \emph{minimal model program} (MMP) on $D$ over $Z$ which terminates with a model $Y$, then $Y$ is either a minimal model or a Mori fibre space of $D$ over $Z$.
-If $X$ is a Mori dream space, eg a Fano variety, then such an MMP always exists.
+If one can run a \emph{minimal model program} (MMP) on $D$ over $Z$ which terminates with a model $Y$, then $Y$ is either a minimal model or a Mori fibre space of $D$ over $Z$.
+If $X$ is a Mori dream space, eg if $X$ is of Fano type over $Z$, then such an MMP always exists by [\ref{BCHM}].